-Forest-products industries invested almost \$1 billion in new equipment and plants in Louisiana during the last decade, reinforcing the long-term strength of forestry in our economy.
-The new Roy O. Martin Lumber Company Oriented Strand Board mill in Allen Parish which opened in April 2007 is the largest such mill in North America.
+Forest-products industries invested almost \$1 billion in new equipment and plants in Louisiana during the last 20 years, reinforcing the longterm strength of forestry in our economy.

 Sources: Louisiana Forestry Association, Louisiana Dept. of Agriculture and Forestry, LSU AgCenter and the Louisiana Department of Employment and Training.
 For more information, call the Louisiana Forestry Association at (318) 443-2558.
-Published January, 2010.
+Published March, 2011.